-Once upon a time - after a short period of graphical work for Marie-Claire, Paris - I worked in the area of commercial photography: studio work, press work, weddings, product photography.
+Once upon a time - after a short period of graphical work for Marie-Claire, Paris - I worked in the area of commercial photography: studio work, press work, product photography.
 Editorial work was published in business and consumer magazines and in newspapers.
 At some point, I made a career move and found myself in IT business, which took me into the arteries of fabulous companies and exciting cities in Europe and the Americas.
 Technology still plays a part in my life, important as a sponsor to allow for artistic work.
 So, one expertise pays off to do the other.
 I have learned to let them co-exist and for me it works out nicely in this way.

 In recent years, I promoted other photographers via a gallery.
 Recently I decided to return to the roots of my interest in photography: the creation process itself.
 Workshops in meditation and spiritualism - and, admittingly, quite a few conversations with my partner - brought me the ability to see and feel carefully.
 Often I skip deliberations on the picture-to-shoot (why take the picture? how to take it? is it really useful?), and just shoot from the heart and in the situation as-is.
 Everything is pre-destined, including my work.

 Topics you'll see are often related to infrastructure, time and space.
 I like to interprete their existence and their history, and see what comes out, often framed by research.
 But it's not always complicated like that, sometimes a subject is just a subject, present in certain surroundings and available for notion.